AbhinaV678/TaskMaster/README.md

 ## Acknowledgments

-We extend our appreciation to [Render](https://render.com) for hosting this project.
+I extend my appreciation to [Render](https://render.com) for hosting this project.
 Your feedback and contributions are highly welcome.
 Enjoy task management with TaskMaster!